Jimmy-2/MyLocationsApp/README.md

 # MyLocationsApp

-Chapters 22 to 31 of Ray Wenderlich UIKit Apprentice
+Chapters 22 to 31 of UIKit Apprentice from www.raywenderlich.com